jamesjmtaylor/blog/site/content/post/kmm-database-layer.md

 * kotlinx.serialization – Deserializer for JSON responses
 * SQLDelight – Kotlin code generator from SQL queries for a type-safe database API.

-Once those dependencies were added to the `build.gradle.kts` files in the project root directory and the KMM module directory we could configure the DTOs (Data Transfer Objects).
+Once those dependencies were added to the `build.gradle.kts` files in the project root directory and the KMM module directory, we could configure the DTOs (Data Transfer Objects).
 These objects were modelled after the responses from the [ODIN API](https://odin.tradoc.army.mil/WEG).
-Below is a sample of the data, and should give you a good idea of the general structure:
+Below is a sample of the data and should give you a good idea of the general structure:

 ```
 import kotlinx.serialization.*